Tungana-Bhavya/MICROSOFT_FABRIC_BOOTCAMP/DATAFLOWGEN2/POWER_QUERY_EXERCISE/UNPIVOT/README.md

-# Data Transformation using Power Query (Dataflow Gen2)
+# How to Pivot Data using Power Query (Dataflow Gen2)

 This exercise explains how to transform data using Power Query in Dataflow Gen2.
 The process involves applying a **Pivot** operation to reshape and summarize a dataset.